 This post contains Amazon affiliate links.

 Julia Watkins’ book, Simply Living Well, is hot off the press!
 She released her book only a few months ago, in April actually.
 Her book title shares the name with her super popular Instagram account, Simply Living Well.
 On her Instagram feed and in her book, you will find the most beautiful photos capturing her simple and sustainable home in Chicago.
-The Simply Living Well book contains recipes, tips, and projects for living more sustainably.
+The Simply Living Well book contains recipes, practical tips, and projects for living more sustainably.
 In it you will find recipes for making ketchup, hummus, and nut milk from scratch at home, as well as checklists for plastic free swaps around the house.

 Before picking up this book, I recommend heading over to Meagan’s blog, Zero Waste Nerd!
 Just from browsing her site a bit, you can see how knowledgeable Meagan is when it comes to sustainability.
 She is an excellent zero waste educator!
 Meagan has a thirty day zero waste challenge on her website to help you get started.
 She also has many really wonderful blog posts all about helping Mama Earth.
 I don’t doubt you’ll love her teaching style and want to snag her comprehensive guide to reducing waste, An Almost Zero Waste Life.

 Oh man oh man, Kathryn started blogging around the same time I created the Tiny Yellow Bungalow blog and I have so enjoyed getting to follow along with her on her zero waste and eco journey.
 She is the zero waste blogging QUEEN so I was not at all surprised when she released this fabulous book last year!
-In this book, Kathryn shows that it’s all about making better choices.
+In this book, Kathryn Kellogg shows that it’s all about making better choices.
 I love her positivity!
 This is a really wonderful read for zero waste beginners, and again another great gift idea!

 I was just about to hit the publish button on this post when I remembered the book Plastic Free, by Beth Terry!
 Beth is another one of the pioneers of the plastic free, zero waste movement.
 She published this book years ago but I still find it to be a handy resource for beginners and advanced eco enthusiasts alike.
-Her book has great checklists, tips you can make as an individual, and ideas for how you can get involved in your community to take action for the environment.
+Her book has great checklists, tips you can make as an individual, and down-to-earth ideas for how you can get involved in your community to take action for the environment.

 What are some of your favorite reads all about zero waste and sustainable living?
 Any I should add to this list??
 Lastly, be sure to check out our list with the best children’s books about sustainable living also!